galaxyproject/galaxy_mentor_network/mentorship_guidelines.md

 *Voila!
 You're set!*

-### Time Commitment

-As a GMentor, you are expected to give at least 30 minutes a week to your mentee’s project.
-Depending on your arrangements with your mentee, meeting calls will hold as scheduled.
-Also, a call with the Network Manager will be held three times during the duration of the program.

-Details of the meetings will be created in a calendar so you can add them to your calendar for reminders and updates.

-### Expectations

-- Availability to guide mentees and answer all their questions to the best of your ability.
-- Detailed and Timely reviews on projects or contributions.
-- At least 30 minutes of meeting calls between you and your mentee is held weekly.
-- Attend a Mentor training session: a link to the training video will be provided in your mail.
-- Report issues or ask questions in the GMentor community chat.
-- Support is provided for all mentors in the matrix chat.

 ## Network Managers

 Network Managers are in charge of ensuring the smooth running of the mentorship program and the welfare of mentors and mentees.

+### Expectations

+- Network Managers will be in the mentor community chat channels and are expected to support both GMentors and GMentees.
+- Attend Mentor training session: link to the training will be provided in your mail.
+- Respond to issues or questions asked in the mentor community chat.
+- Support is provided for all GMentors and GMentees in the matrix chat.

+### Time Commitment

+As a Network Manager, you are expected to have at least three meetings with mentor groups during the program duration, these meeting calls will be held as scheduled.
+Network Managers have 3 mentor networks under them which they manage for 1 year, after which, they can choose to renew or terminate their commitment to the program.

+Details of the meetings will be created in a Google calendar so you can add them to your calendar for reminders and updates.

 ### First Steps: Getting Started